-Note: The Consultant is required to comwritten proposal. plete the follow ing information and submit this form v with the
+Note: The Consultant is required to complete the following information and submit this form with the written proposal.

 Project Description:

 Consultant Name:

-This consultant (is) (is not) a Florida Enterprise (DBE). a Department of Transportation certified Disadvantage d Business
+This consultant (is) (is not) a Florida Department of Transportation certified Disadvantaged Business Enterprise (DBE).

-Expected percentage of contract fees to b e subcontracted to DBE(s): ó
+Expected percentage of contract fees to be subcontracted to DBE(s): %

-If the intention is to subcontract a portion consultants are as follows: of the contract fees to DBE(s), the proposed DBE sul)-
+If the intention is to subcontract a portion of the contract fees to DBE(s), the proposed DBE subconsultants are as follows:

+DBE Sub-Consultants

-DBE Sub-Consultants Type of Work
+Type of Work

--

--

--

--

--

--

 By:

 Title:

 Name of Firm:

-Data
+Date:

-SWORN STATEMENT PURSUANT TO SECTION 287.133c.(A), FLORIDA STATUTES, ON PUBLIC ENTITY CRIMES
+SWORN STATEMENT PURSUANT TO SECTION 287.133c.(A), FLORIDA STATUTES, ON PUBLIC ENTITY CRIMES by(Print individual's name and title) for (Print name of entity submitting sworn statement) whose business address is: and (if applicable) its Federal Employer Identification Number is: